USDA-ARS-GBRU/Cotton_CottonLeafCurlVirus_QTLmapping/README.md

 These are the scripts I developed for ease of use when analyzing multiple populations for QTLs.
 For the anaylses in the paper, the R scripts were used for each of the populations.
 I developed them this way because we did not have access to the actual parents of the crosses, only representatives of the line.
 For this reason, I needed to look more closely at what markers I was filtering and for what reasons.
 Later on, the scripts were condensed into a shiny app for use in future projects.

 For easier use, a shiny app was developed encasing each of these scripts.

+**APP LINK**

+## Simple Steps to Run Shiny App

 Further notes are in the Shiny folder.

-**APP LINK**

-## Simple Way to Run Shiny App

 ### Joinmap Tab